Pishdadian dynasty: Origins, etymology and sources

-The Shahnameh and Zoroastrian narratives
+The Shahnameh and Zoroastrian tradition

 Overview

 Zoroastrian belief held that the dynasty originated with the first human, Gayomard (also known as Keyumars and called Gayomart in the Shahnameh and Gaya Maretan in the Avesta), who was brought to life by Ahura Mazda, the creator deity of Zoroastrianism.

 In the Shahnameh, Gayomard is the first king of the world and, wearing animal skins and living in the mountains, he teaches humankind how to feed and dress itself and lays down the rules of kingship.
 During Gayomard's rule, Siyamak, his son, is killed in a battle with the evil deity, Ahriman.
 Ahriman is, in turn, defeated in a further battle with Gayomard and Siyamak's son, Hushang.
 Gayomard rules for thirty years and, on his death, is succeeded by Hushang who founds the Pishdadian dynasty.

 The epic goes on to tell the story of how the Pishdadians ruled for over two millennia during which they fought demons, gave knowledge and skills to humanity, and created civilisation.
 However, hubris leads to them being overthrown by an evil tyrant.
 The throne is eventually restored to the Pishdadians, but they divide their world realm between three different branches of the royal line, creating three new kingdoms: one in the west, one in the east (Turan), and Greater Iran in the centre of the world, later equated with the Sasanian concept of Ērānshahr.
-This results in an ongoing feud and lengthy war between the Iranians and Turan which ultimately causes the downfall of the Pishdadians and their replacement by a new dynasty, the Kayanians.
+This results in an ongoing feud and lengthy war between the Iranians and Turanians which ultimately causes the downfall of the Pishdadians and their replacement by a new dynasty, the Kayanians.
 In all, as narrated in the Shahmaneh, there are ten kings considered to be Pishdadian: Hushang, Tahmuras, Jamshid, Zahhak, Fereydun, Iraj, Manuchehr, Nowzar, Zav and Garshasp.
 However, Zahhak, Zav and Garshasp are unrelated to the other monarchs.

 These stories are not found in the Avesta.
 Gaya Maretan is referenced as one of the two first living creatures, the other being a bull, without explaining how they were created.
 In the yashts, or hymns of the Avesta, there are scattered references to characters who subsequently figure in Shahnameh, including the Pishdadians.
 These are usually in the context of a brief reference to the character sacrificing to the gods in order to ask for their wishes to be granted with short descriptions of their attributes.